project-gemmi/gemmi/docs/about.rst

 Utilities
 ---------

-The library comes with growing number of small command-line programs.
+The library comes with a growing number of small command-line programs.
 When the project is more mature we will provide binaries for Windows, Mac and Linux.
 At this moment the utilities are tested only Linux and Mac and need to be compiled from source::